 8. White Button Down– Just get it.
 I promise you’ll wear it. 😉

 9. Grey Denim – Grey denim has become my absolute favorite.
 They don’t fade like black often time do and are super chic.

 10. Dark Blue Denim – These don’t need an explanation. 😉 Feel free to get distressed if that works with your lifestyle and you like those better!

 11. Black Pants – Again, no explanation need. 😉

-12. Camouflage or any Pattern Pants– Camo may freak you out so feel free to get any kind of pattern that you love.
+12. Patterned Pants– Get any kind of pattern that you love.

 13. Colored Pants – Colored pants are an easy way to switch up an outfit.
 Go for a color you wear a lot that goes with other things in your wardrobe (like dark green, maroon, etc.).